Let Yourself Cope Without Guilt or Self-Criticism

-People use the word “coping” in different ways, but I mean the habitual or “default” behaviors that we know aren’t healthy or generative, but they help us manage our emotional experience when we are not able or ready to process our feelings in a healthy way.
+People use the word “coping” in different ways.
+I mean the habitual behaviors that we know aren’t healthy or generative, but they help us manage our emotional experience when we are not able or ready to process our feelings in a healthy way.

 I don’t think that’s necessary or productive.

-Guilt and self-criticism do not improve your behavior.
+Guilt and self-criticism wonβt improve your life in any way

 I know that probably sounds nuts to some people, but ask yourself which feels better: